CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Concepts/fundamentals/blocks/block-properties/common-properties.md

 {{< figure src="/images/set-variable/set-variable-run-as.svg" >}}

 The [LogonType][] is used to identify the method of impersonation.
 The default is `LogonType.Network`, and does not need to be declared in the constructor, but can be changed.

-For example, if you are trying to access a remote machine, then `LogonType.NewCredentials` would be the correct LogonType.
+For example, if you are trying to access a remote machine, then `LogonType.Network` would be the correct [LogonType][].
+Whereas if you are trying to access a database on a remote machine, then `LogonType.NewCredentails` would be the correct [LogonType][].

 ## Block Timeout Property